muhammadsanaullah/Medical-RAG-System/README.md

-# Gemini-Powered Medical RAG System to Answer Clinical Questions using PubMed References
+# Medical RAG System to Answer Clinical Questions with PubMed References
-This is a sample RAG system that can answer medical questions by retrieving relevant research papers from PubMed and generating an answer using an LLM using only those retrieved papers.
+This is a sample RAG system that can answer medical questions by retrieving relevant research papers from PubMed and generating an answer using a Gemini-powered LLM using only those retrieved papers.
 This tool helps doctors quickly find answers to their queries backed up by scientific literature relevant to the topic of the query.

 ## Setup (Windows)
 1. Clone the repository using: